resparza1995/gamedev-projects/README.md

 # Gamedev projects
-Mini-games that I develop for fun and practice.
+Mini-games and tools that I develop for fun and practice.

 ## Projects
 I have created this repo to contain all the projects I have of this type.

+### Mini Games
 | Project                         | Description                                                                                      | Repository                                                                                      | Deployed |
 |----------------------------------|--------------------------------------------------------------------------------------------------|--------------------------------------------------------------------------------------------------|-------------------|
 | **WoW Addons**                    | World of Warcraft add-ons | [here](https://github.com/resparza1995/WoWAddons) |  [CurseForge](https://www.curseforge.com/members/fytta/projects)